 Nose and mouth swabs can be uncomfortable but they only last a few seconds.
 They are safe to use, and to do yourself, even if you have not done one before.
-Finger-prick blood tests may cause a small amount of pain and occasionally a bruise.
 You should seek advice from your doctor or nurse if are concerned about any problems after the tests.

-There is a small chance that result returned from the standard test sent to PHE is wrong.
+There is a small chance that result returned from the standard test sent to UKHSA is wrong.
 You could be told that you have COVID-19 when you do not or vice-versa.
 This is the same for all people who are tested for COVID-19 across the UK.
 Your doctor or nurse will help interpret the test results with you and advise you what to do.
 It is important that if you became seriously unwell you let an adult know and seek help from a medical provider or telephone 111, even if you have had a negative test.